-- Producing games – Raspberry Pi ships with a selection of Python games for you to try, but also includes the Python ‘pygame’ module that you can use to make your own games, which is covered in Raspberry Pi in easy steps
+Producing games – Raspberry Pi ships with a selection of Python games for you to try, but also includes the Python ‘pygame’ module that you can use to make your own games, which is covered in Python in easy steps

 Use Raspberry Pi in easy steps to have fun going back to basics and creating your own applications.

-Source code files from the examples featured in this book are available to download free from the In Easy Steps website.
+Source code files from the examples featured in this book are available to download free for checking against your own work.